Who we are & what we do

 - Code of Conduct

 All Members of Weedon Bec Parish Council adhere to a code of conduct.
 Their declarations are below.

-Daventry District Council has an Appeals and Standards Committee to oversee the conduct of District and Parish Councillors.
+West Northamptonshire Council has an Appeals and Standards Committee to oversee the conduct of Parish Councillors.
 More information on the page below including how to make a complaint about the Council or a Councillor.

 Submission Draft Neighbourhood Development Plan

 There's no getting away from it, our Neighbourhood Plan was failed by the Examiner.

 There is no appeal.
 The Parish Council and Steering Group are shocked and dismayed and wondering what to do next.
 At an Extraordinary Meeting of the Parish Council held on 20th February, the Parish Council voted to withdraw the plan.